 – When you are done, click on Next as shown below.

 There are multiple different ways to back up the BitLocker recovery key.
-BitLocker gives you three different options for backing up your recovery key, save to USB Drive, Save to a file, or print the recovery key.
+BitLocker gives you three different options for backing up your recovery key, save to USB Drive, Saving it to a file, or print the recovery key.

 You will be prompted to click on save as shown below in rder to save the recovery key unto the USB Flash Drive..

 Note: You can save to a file and print the recovery key as well.
 If you decide to save your BitLocker recovery key to a file or print it, ensure it is kept in a safe place that’s not on the encrypted device.
 Without your BitLocker key, all data on your device will remain completely inaccessible.